-This study contributes a new perspective of religious democracy.
-From religious study perspective, the result is political identities, and preferences of religious group (Arifianto, 2012; Jung, 2014).
-The Political science approach should be dominantly studied in religious or economic theory, Muhammadiyah as an organization, i. det institutional mechanism encompasses the deeper causes been struture for organizations and individuals (Nee, 2005).
-The contribute to the realization of the organization's goal if the maximizing norms (read as a religious and social Muhammadiyah local elite translate new theological ne context of religious value-maximizing.
-This findi-15 electoral behavior at national level with three interna. partisan politics, independent rational investigation and diviin the election of local leaders (direct election), Mashan characterized with partisan politics, collective action and the canization's role in procedural that the theological frames, to new sociopolitical realities ve suggests that mobilization Borrowing new institutional as a close-knit group through use they shape the incentive orm of close-knit groups can rest is embedded in welfareximizing) (Nec, 2005).
-The r local regent election in the atrary with Muhammadiyah ristics - a tendency to avoid elites (Jung, 2014).
+This study contributes a new perspective of religious manization's role in procedural democracy.
+From religious study perspective, the result of political identities, and preferences of religious group (Arifianto, 2012; Jung, 2014).
+The Political science approach should be dominantly studied in religious or economic theory, Muhammadiyah as an organization, i. deinstitutional mechanism encompasses the deeper causes be struture for organizations and individuals (Nee, 2005).
+The contribute to the realization of the organization's goal if the maximizing norms (read as a religious and social video Muhammadiyah local elite translate new theological ne context of religious value-maximizing.
+This findle 15 electoral behavior at national level with three interna. partisan politics, independent rational investigation and diviin the election of local leaders (direct election), Michael characterized with partisan politics, collective action and that the theological frames, to new sociopolitical realities ve suggests that mobilization Borrowing new institutional as a close-knit group through use they shape the incentive orm of close-knit groups can most is embedded in welfareaximizing) (Nec, 2005).
+The or local regent election in the atrary with Muhammadiyah ristics - a tendency to avoid elites (Jung, 2014).
 However, vah's electoral behavior is ites.